andreasjansson/language-detection.el/README.md

 It was trained on code snippets from the [Stack Overflow data dump](https://archive.org/details/stackexchange), extracted from `<pre>` tags.
 The number of snippets per language was capped at 10,000.
 The actual training snippets can be unpickled from `snippets.cpkl`.

 The snippets were tokenized simple regex: `([a-zA-Z0-9_]+|[^ a-zA-Z0-9_\n\t]+)`.
-Single tokens and pairs of consecutive tokens are pruned to the top 500 token/token pairs per language.
+The set of single tokens and pairs of consecutive tokens are pruned to the top 500 token/token pairs per language.

-Finally, the tokens counted for frequency and placed in a 7772-dimensional bag-of-words vector.
-(7772 is the total number of unique tokens.)
-For example, this is a bag corresponding to a Haskell snippet:
+Finally, the tokens are counted for frequency and placed in a 7772-dimensional bag-of-words vector.
+(7772 is the total number of unique tokens/pairs.)
+For example, this is a bag corresponding to a short Haskell snippet:

 ```
 "         : 0.057971